Catocala neogama

-Catocala neogama, the bride, is an moth in the family Erebidae first described by James Edward Smith in 1797.
+Catocala neogama, the bride, is a moth in the family Erebidae first described by James Edward Smith in 1797.
 It is found in North America east of the Rocky Mountains, from Maine and Quebec south to northern Florida and west to South Dakota, New Mexico, and into Arizona and Texas.
 Its westernmost population from the semiarid Colorado Plateau region is rather distinct and was once considered a separate species, but is now regarded as a well-marked subspecies C. n. euphemia.

 Description and ecology

 The wingspan is 70–85 mm; C. n. euphemia is distinctly larger (around 90 mm).
 The forewings are brownish gray above, evenly dark from base to tip or with the center somewhat darker, and varying geographically between somewhat paler and browner in the aridland population and darker gray marked with brown in the eastern individuals (see Gloger's rule).
 The hindwings are conspicuously colored in various hues of orange with roughly concentric black markings above.
 Their basal area carries a dense covering of thin dark hairs which stretches along the dorsum, making this area appear more brownish or reddish.
 Through the hindwing center runs a black band from the leading almost to the trailing edge; a similar but wider band runs close to and parallel with the termen from apex to tornus.
 The border of the black bands with the fairly narrow area of orange between them is not even, but has some deep and irregular scallops.
 The outer rim of the hindwing is lighter yellow than the rest; along the wing veins the outer black band extends to the termen as faint blackish stripes.
 The undersides are pale yellowish orange with black bands.
 As is typical for the hickory/walnut-feeding Catocala of North America, both foreleg and hindleg tibiae of this species are spiny, and the tarsi carry four rows of irregular rows of spines each.

 The old wife underwing (C. palaeogama, see below) is most easily distinguished by the thickly hairy hindwing bases – below as well as above, forming a fuzzy black patch on the upperwings – and the less scalloped, more angular orange/black border on the hindwing upperside.
 It is also distinctly smaller, with little or no overlap in wingspan.

 Adults of the nominate subspecies are found from June to October; C. n. euphemia adults are on the wing from July to August.
 The caterpillars feed on Juglandeae trees of the genera Juglans (walnut trees) – such as the butternut tree (J. cinerea) – and Carya (hickories).
 The westernmost population apparently does not feed on Carya (which is rare or absent in their range), and seems effectively to be limited to Arizona black walnut (J. major), and perhaps Texas black walnut (J. microcarpa) and their hybrids.